Last revised 07.01.15

 17. Bringing animals inside library buildings (with the exception of service animals), except as allowed at a library-approved event, or leaving an animal tethered and unattended on library premises in violation of Multnomah County Code §13.305.

-18. Violating the library's rules for Acceptable use of the Internet and library public computers, which are posted at every search station table.
+18. Violating the library's rules for Acceptable use of the Internet and library public computers, which are posted at every public computer table.

 19. Taking library materials into restrooms if the materials have not been checked out.